Lisp machine

 Lisp machines are general-purpose computers designed to efficiently run Lisp as their main software and programming language, usually via hardware support.
 They are an example of a high-level language computer architecture.
 In a sense, they were the first commercial single-user workstations.
-Despite being modest in number (perhaps 7,000 units total as of 1988) Lisp machines commercially pioneered many now-commonplace technologies, including windowing systems, computer mice, high-resolution bit-mapped raster graphics, computer graphic rendering, laser printing, networking innovations such as Chaosnet, and effective garbage collection.
+Despite being modest in number (perhaps 7,000 units total as of 1988) Lisp machines commercially pioneered some now-commonplace technologies, including networking innovations such as Chaosnet, and effective garbage collection.
 Several firms built and sold Lisp machines in the 1980s: Symbolics (3600, 3640, XL1200, MacIvory, and other models), Lisp Machines Incorporated (LMI Lambda), Texas Instruments (Explorer, MicroExplorer), and Xerox (Interlisp-D workstations).
 The operating systems were written in Lisp Machine Lisp, Interlisp (Xerox), and later partly in Common Lisp.